Emma Raducanu: 2021: US Open title and top 20

 At the US Open, Raducanu entered the main draw as a qualifier.
-Raducanu, ranked 150th in the world, had to play three matches in the qualifying tournament to get into the main draw.
-In the main draw she defeated Stefanie Vögele, Zhang Shuai, Sara Sorribes Tormo, Shelby Rogers, Belinda Bencic, Maria Sakkari and Leylah Fernandez to win the US Open.
-On her way to the title she advanced to the semi-finals without dropping a set, and became the fifth player in the open era to reach a grand slam semifinal as a qualifier.
-In progressing to the final of the US Open, Raducanu entered the top 25 and became British No. 1.
+Ranked 150th in the world, she had to play three matches in the qualifying tournament to get into the main draw.
+In the main draw, she defeated Stefanie Vögele, Zhang Shuai, Sara Sorribes Tormo, Shelby Rogers, Belinda Bencic, Maria Sakkari, and Leylah Fernandez to win the US Open.
+On her way to the title she advanced to the semifinals without dropping a set, and became the fifth player in the Open era to reach a major semifinal as a qualifier.
+In progressing to the final of the US Open, Raducanu entered the top 25 and became the British No. 1.
 She became the fifth player in the Open Era to make the semifinal on her US Open debut, and the first British woman to reach the US Open final since Virginia Wade in 1968.
 Raducanu defeated Leylah Fernandez in two sets, winning with a 109-mph ace, in what was the first all-teenage women's singles final since the 1999 US Open.
 She won the title without dropping a set, the first woman to do so at the US Open since Williams in 2014.
 Raducanu was the first qualifier (male or female) to win a Grand Slam tournament in the Open Era.
 As a result of her US Open victory, Raducanu rose to No. 23 in the rankings, a jump of 332 places from the start of the year.
 Raducanu received congratulatory messages from a number of notable figures, including Elizabeth II and Catherine, Duchess of Cambridge.

 Less than two weeks after her victory at the US Open, Raducanu chose not to extend her coaching arrangement with Richardson.
 She entered the Indian Wells Open in October 2021, accepting a wildcard place in the main draw.
 Although she was without a coach, former British No. 1 Jeremy Bates aided her at the event.
 Raducanu lost in straight sets in her first match against Aliaksandra Sasnovich.
-After her loss in Indian Wells, she withdrew from the Kremlin Cup citing schedule changes.
+After that, she withdrew from the Kremlin Cup, citing schedule changes.